 - More than 15% is significantly abnormal in any person, and treatment is mandatory.

 CO-oximetry should not be relied upon solely because it has not been fully tested in clinical trials.
-Laboratory evaluation of suspected CO poisoning should include direct blood COHb level, complete blood count (CBC), comprehensive metabolic panel, lactic acid and blood gas can be very helpful.
-The examiner should also consider other concomitant toxicity such as alcohol intoxication, cyanide poisoning, inhalation of smoke (especially the burning of plastics in a fire), and urine toxicology if suspected drug abuse.
+Laboratory evaluation of suspected CO poisoning should include direct blood COHb level, complete blood count (CBC), comprehensive metabolic panel, lactic acid, and blood gas can be very helpful.
+The examiner should also consider other concomitant toxicity such as alcohol intoxication, cyanide poisoning, inhalation of smoke (especially the burning of plastics in a fire), and urine toxicology if suspected of drug use.
 All unconscious patients should have blood sugar levels tested and be closely monitored.
-The patient should have an ECG, and cardiac enzymes checked looking for cardiac toxicity.
+The patient should have an ECG, and cardiac enzymes checked, looking for cardiac toxicity.
 A chest x-ray is helpful if looking for pulmonary edema and is especially important if the patient is suffering from smoke inhalation.
 If the case is from a suspected suicide attempt, it is good practice to do a salicylate and acetaminophen level.
 CT scan of the brain is not helpful unless trying to exclude other causes of a headache and neurological impairment, such as intracranial bleeding.
-There has been an association of CO poisoning with hemorrhage of the globus pallidus and to a less extent white matter, but this is a rare finding.
+There has been an association of CO poisoning with hemorrhage of the globus pallidus and, to a less extent, white matter, but this is a rare finding.

 Treatment / Management

-Placing the patient on high-flow oxygen via non-rebreather mask is paramount in the treatment of suspected or confirmed CO poisoning, and removal from the source of the CO.
+Placing the patient on high-flow oxygen via a non-rebreather mask is paramount in the treatment of suspected or confirmed CO poisoning and removal from the source of the CO.
 If the patient is comatose or unable to protect their airway because neurologic impairment is severe, then the patient should be intubated and placed on 100% oxygen.
 Close monitoring is mandatory for cardiac dysrhythmia, and the treatment of concomitant conditions is essential to maximizing good outcomes.
-For example, with smoke inhalation and suspected cyanide poisoning should be treated with hydroxocobalamin kit or an emergency cyanide kit (note that hydroxocobalamin can interfere with the measurement of the COHb, but one should err on the side of treating for CO poisoning knowing that the result may be inaccurate).
+For example, smoke inhalation and suspected cyanide poisoning should be treated with a hydroxocobalamin kit or an emergency cyanide kit (note that hydroxocobalamin can interfere with the measurement of the COHb, but one should err on the side of treating for CO poisoning knowing that the result may be inaccurate).
 It is critical to differentiate intentional from unintentional poisoning, but if the reason for poisoning is unknown, it is better to be suspicious of a potential suicide attempt.
 If the patient is conscious, an attempt at assessing suicidal ideation should be done.
 This will help with patient management after the acute toxicity has been addressed.
 The decision to treat the patient with hyperbaric oxygen therapy (HBO2) can be controversial, but most experts agree that if there is loss of consciousness at the scene or in hospital, new neurologic deficits or mental status changes, end-organ ischemia (ECG changes, pH less than 7.1), or if the patient is pregnant (especially if COHb more than 20%), then treatment is indicated.

-Don't treat based only on how high the COHb is because levels do not always correlate with clinical symptoms, but if the COHb is greater than 25%, this is considered a severe poisoning, and most experts agree that treatment is justified.
+Do not treat based only on how high the COHb is because levels do not always correlate with clinical symptoms, but if the COHb is greater than 25%, this is considered severe poisoning, and most experts agree that treatment is justified.
 It is reasonable to err on the side of treating with HBO2 because it is difficult to predict which patients will go on to develop delayed neuropsychiatric syndrome (DNS), which is a significant problem in 40% of severe cases.
 This syndrome can arise in usually about 20 days after poisoning (range three to 240 days) and manifests as cognitive deficits, personality changes, movement disorders, and focal neurologic deficits.
 The deficits usually resolve after one year but may become permanent.
 HBO2 helps at reducing the risk of DNS by helping with the ischemia-reperfusion injury in the central nervous system.
-The mechanism of action of HBO2 is not only to cause more rapid displacement of the CO from hemoglobin and generate normal oxyhemoglobin in the red blood cell, but the oxygen delivery to the tissue is also increased by the oxygen that is dissolved in the plasma.
-The other benefit of the HBO2 is to reduce the adherence of neutrophils on the damaged endothelium of the blood vessels in the brain, which reduces tissue edema and reduces the lipid peroxidation.
+The mechanism of action of HBO2 is not only to cause more rapid displacement of the CO from hemoglobin and generate normal oxyhemoglobin in the red blood cell but the oxygen delivery to the tissue is also increased by the oxygen that is dissolved in the plasma.
+The other benefit of HBO2 is to reduce the adherence of neutrophils on the damaged endothelium of the blood vessels in the brain, which reduces tissue edema and reduces lipid peroxidation.
 The extra oxygen that is delivered to the tissue also helps to reduce the CO bound to the cytochrome proteins in the mitochondria of the cells and contributes to restoring oxidative phosphorylation, which neurons are especially dependent upon for normal function and survival from the ischemic insult.
 It is also controversial as to the number of HBO2 treatments and what is the best treatment profile.
 Most hyperbaric oxygen practitioners would treat by the Weaver protocol or modification of this protocol.